YehudaShapira/xv6-explained/Explanations.md

 In order to run a privileged command, a process must ask the kernel (which runs in kernel-mode, of course) to carry out the command.
 This "asking" is called a system call.

-Hereӳ an example of system call on Linux with x86 processor:
+Here's an example of system call on Linux with an x86 processor:

 ```assembly
 movl flags(%esp), %ecx